 Tickets are $8 adults and $4 children, in addition to garden admission.
 Boat rides often sell out and we strongly recommend purchasing tickets as soon as possible when you arrive at the gardens.
-Tickets are only available at the Lowcountry Center ticket center for same-day purchase.
+Tickets are only available at the Lowcountry Center ticket center for same-day purchase and must be purchased at least 10 minutes before the tour time.
 Boat tickets are not sold online or by telephone.

 The Trekker Excursion/ Laurel Hill and Springfield Plantations

 Ride with an interpreter along an avenue of historic Live Oaks to a plantation cemetery, a Civil War earthen fort site, and a historic rice mill chimney.
 From the top of one of the area's highest bluffs, see a panoramic view of the Waccamaw River.